polyseam/cndi/docs/cloud-setup/external-dns/route53.md

 necessary permissions to edit your Route53 zone records.

-The implementation is the same, all that changes is the IAM user credentials you "Seal" in your cluster with CNDI's Sealed Secrets feature.
+The implementation is the same, all that changes is the IAM user credentials you use in your `external-dns` Secret.

 If you want to create a new IAM user for External-DNS, you can follow these
 steps: